 - You will be contacted to schedule a site visit.

 - After your site visit and approval, a pick-up appointment will be made.

-- We pick up your used irrigation tubing/hose/tape at NO COST to you.
+- We schedule and make arrangements to pick up your used irrigation tubing/hose/tape.

 FREQUENTLY ASKED QUESTIONS

 Who is Netafim Recycling?

 Netafim Recycling is a subsidiary of Netafim Irrigation, Inc. Netafim Recycling collects and recycles used irrigation tubing/hose and tape.

 Where is Netafim Recycling located?

 Netafim Recycling has a processing facility located in Fowler, CA just south of Fresno.

 Netafim Recycling will pick up your used irrigation tubing/hose/tape.